 - Can a trust be useful?

-If you or a loved one face a permanent nursing home stay, or if you are considering assisted living, we can help you plan for these matters.
+If you or a loved one faces a permanent nursing home stay, or if you are considering assisted living, we can help you plan for these matters.
 We may be able to help your family retain some of your hard-earned dollars, instead of spending it all for nursing home care.
-For more information about Medicaid and Nursing Home Planning, read the articles written by experienced attorneys.
+For more information about Medicaid and Nursing Home Planning, read the articles written by experienced attorneys or see our guide, Medicaid Planning Techniques for Nursing Home Residents.

 Contact us for an initial consultation.
 We’ll answer your questions and let you know how we can help.